S3 Static Hosting Issues

 S3 Static Host Issues

-The AWS S3 bucket service can host static websites directly, even though recently a new capability to use AWS Amplify Hosting is recommended.
+The AWS S3 bucket service can host static websites directly, even though recently a new capability to use AWS Amplify Hosting as a host service (for a minimal fee) is recommended.
 In trying to keep the hosting costs to minimum we use the AWS S3 service.
-In making that choice, the following issues are relevant for using AWS S3 for static website hosting:
+In making that choice, the following issues are relevant for using AWS S3 for Nuxt static site website hosting:

 - S3 Object Storage